a2o/snoopy/doc/INSTALL.md

 #### 3.1 Downloading source

-You can download Snoopy release tarballs from this location: http://source.a2o.si/download/snoopy/

-You can clone the latest Snoopy sources from GitHub:
+You can download Snoopy release tarballs from this location: http://source.a2o.si/download/snoopy/ Alternatively, you can clone the latest Snoopy sources from GitHub.
+**DO NOT FORGET TO INITIALIZE GIT SUBMODULES**:
 ```
 git clone https://github.com/a2o/snoopy.git
+cd snoopy
+git submodule init
+git submodule update
 ```